Lawrence, KS mold remediation request page · Call (785) 553-7693

 Should I test first?

 Testing and remediation are different.
-Many situations start with moisture source and visible material review.
+Many situations start with moisture-source review, visible material documentation, and careful next-step planning.

 Is black mold always dangerous?